jim-schwoebel/allie/production/readme.md

 ## Settings.json

-If you set create_YAML == True, the production folder will automatically generate a production-ready repository from the model.py script.
+If you set ```create_YAML == True```, the production folder will automatically generate a production-ready repository from the model.py script.
 This is the easiest way to spin up new models into production.

 ## How to call from command line